 Statutory accounts for small businesses

-Some companies do not need to file full statutory accounts and may not be required to supply certain reports.
-Three types of businesses are subject to different rules when it comes to annual accounts: small companies, micro-entities, and dormant companies.
+Some companies do not need to file full statutory accounts and may not require to supply certain reports.
+Three types of businesses are subject to different rules, when it comes to annual accounts: small companies, micro-entities, and dormant companies.

 Small companies and annual accounts

-Your company is considered ‘small’ if it has at least two of the following:
+Your company is consider ‘small’ if it has at least two of the following:

 - A turnover of less then £10.2 million

 - £5.1 million or less on then balance sheet